 New congressional investigation finds similar problems among competitors

-ProPublica’s February report prompted an investigation by the House Committee on Oversight and Reform’s Subcommittee on Economic and Consumer Policy.
-The committee found that the lack of mandatory side-impact testing has allowed other manufacturers to skip this crucial test — or make the test meaningless, as Evenflo appears to have done.
+ProPublica’s report prompted an investigation by the House Committee on Oversight and Reform’s Subcommittee on Economic and Consumer Policy.
+The committee found that the lack of mandatory side-impact testing has allowed other manufacturers to skip this crucial test — or make the test meaningless.

 The subcommittee has formally requested that NHTSA and the Federal Trade Commission investigate “unfair and deceptive marketing and unreasonable risks to safety” by booster seat manufacturers.
 It has also urged state attorneys general to consider whether any manufacturers have violated state consumer protection laws.